philipp-tailor/svelte_sidebar/README.md

 ## Features

 * Usable in any web-app where the navigation routes are known / computable, as the sidebar is an ES module.
 * Semantic, accessible DOM.
 Navigation is entirely possible with the keyboard.
+Animations are disabled when `prefers-reduced-motion` is set.
 * The navigation hierarchy can be nested as deeply as required.
 Navigation links with sub-links are collapsible groups.
-The collapsing can be controlled programatically.
 * Automatically un-collapses the active part of the navigation hierarchy and scrolls it into the viewport.
 Parent navigation items of the active navigation item are also highlighted compared to inactive navigation items.
 * Every navigation link can be disabled.
 * Just enough configuration possibilities for re-usability: